top of page

 Children's books can help guide behavior and help kids adapt social skills and problem-solving strategies when faced with tough situations.
 The characters in stories can present good examples for children to relate to and emulate.
 According to respected early childhood education author Carol Copple and early education specialist Sue Bredekam, making text-to-self, text-to-text, and text-to-world connections can help children understand the story and use it to reflect on their own lives and problems.

-Children's literature is a valuable tool to support children's moral development because it encourages creating parallels between their own lives and the stories depicted.
+Literature is a valuable tool to support children's moral development because it encourages creating parallels between their own lives and the stories depicted.
 The National Library of Medicine states that a child's understanding of emotions and ability to keep control of them is crucial for developing the social competence needed to interact well with others.
 In order to help children develop empathy, parents can read and discuss stories with their kids throughout their entire childhood.

 What is Social Emotional Health?